zkhatami88/JOSSSubmission/paper.md

     according to the C++20 [@standard2017programming].
 For asyncronous computing HPX provides `hpx::async` and `hpx::future`, see the second exmaple in the next section.
+- **Software Resilience**
+    HPX supports software level resilience [@gupta2020implementing] through its resiliency API, such as `hpx::async_replay` and `hpx::async_replicate` and its dataflow counterparts `hpx::dataflow_replay` and
+    `hpx::dataflow_replicate`.
+These APIs are resilient against memory byte flips and processor inacurracies.
+    HPX provides an easy method to port to resilient API by replacing `hpx::async` or `hpx::dataflow` with its resilient API counterpart everywhere in the code without making any other changes.
 - **C++ Standards conforming API**
     HPX implements all of the C++17 parallel algorithms [@standard2017programming] and extends those with asynchronous versions.
 Here, HPX provides the